george0st/qgate-sln-mlrun/README.md

    - './output/qgt-mlrun-*.html'
    - './output/qgt-mlrun-*.txt'

-Precondition: You have available MLRun or Iguazio solution (MLRun is part of that), see official [installation steps](https://docs.mlrun.org/en/latest/install.html)
+Precondition: You have available MLRun or Iguazio solution (MLRun is part of that), see official [installation steps](https://docs.mlrun.org/en/latest/install.html), or directly installation for [Desktop Docker](https://docs.mlrun.org/en/latest/install/local-docker.html).

 ## Tested with
 The project was tested with these MLRun versions (see [change log](https://docs.mlrun.org/en/latest/change-log/index.html)):